 Primary Focus

 MCPX provides multi-level access control that goes beyond simple role-based permissions.
-Administrators can grant access to specific tools within an MCP server while blocking others—essential for implementing least-privilege principles in multi-agent environments.
+Administrators can grant access to specific tools within an MCP server while blocking others, which is useful for implementing least-privilege principles in multi-agent environments.

 Core Capabilities

-• Integration with Lunar AI Gateway for end-to-end coverage
+- Integration with Lunar AI Gateway for broader coverage

 Best For